 Minimally invasive video-assisted thyroidectomies are performed through a small incision with the aid of a video camera.
 More invasive thyroidectomies are conducted through a standard incision in the neck.
 There may be a surgical drain in the incision in your neck which is removed after the surgery.
 Your throat may be sore afterward because of the breathing tube placed during the operation.
 Once you are fully awake you will be moved to a hospital bed and be able to eat and drink as you wish.
 Most patients are kept in the hospital for about 24 hours and released on the morning following the operation.

 Post-Op Step for Thyroid Surgery

 Limit your extreme physical activity after surgery.
-This will reduce the risk of post operative neck hematoma (blood clot) and breaking of stitches in the wound closure.
+This will reduce the risk of postoperative neck hematoma (blood clot) and break of stitches in the wound closure.
 Delay activities like vigorous sports, swimming, and activities that include heavy lifting for at least ten days.
-Normal activity can begin on the first post-operative day.
+Normal activity can begin on the first postoperative day.